 Due to PortMiami’s ideal geographic location, the world’s largest shipping lines offer regular service from PortMiami to more than 100 countries in more than 250 ports around the world.
 More than $1 billion in capital improvement projects, including the restoration of on-port rail and the Port Tunnel, are transforming Miami and the State of Florida into a global logistics hub.

-PortMiami will be one of only three U.S. Atlantic ports to be at -50 feet when the expanded Panama Canal opens in 2016.
+PortMiami will be one of only three U.S. Atlantic ports to be at -50 feet when the expanded Panama Canal opens.
 The deeper depth will allow PortMiami to accommodate new, larger Post-Panamax vessels that will be traversing the Canal.
 As the closest U.S. port to Panama, PortMiami expects to benefit from increased Asian trade.
 The dredging project is managed by the U.S. Army Corps of Engineers and is expected to take approximately 18 months to complete.
 Great Lakes Dredge and Dock Company, LLC, the contractor selected for the project, began dredging operations at the end of November 2013.